* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Styling the Mantel

 Whitewashing the fireplace gave me the dramatic change I was looking for.
-Visually, it lightened up the room but I knew I needed some more décor items up there to break up the white.
+Visually, it lightened up the room, but I knew I needed some more décor items up there to break up the white.
 Since this was one of my “as cheap as possible” projects, and I completed the whitewashing portion without spending any money, I sourced the rest of the house for items.
-The candlesticks came from the dining room table and the small red candle from the foyer.
+The candlesticks came from the dining room table, and the small red candle from the foyer.
+I saw some really nice options on Amazon that would work for your mantel – check out this set of three wooden candle holders.

 Artwork